Best Dog Shoes

 With proper foot sizing, these boots will fit snuggly and resist turning, pinching, or slipping off.
 With three sizes to choose from and Velcro closures, they will fit most dog’s feet well.

-Using quality rubber, neoprene, and nylon, these dog boots have solid construction.
+Using quality rubber, using the breathing sandwich netting, keeps paw dry, these dog boots have solid construction.
 The rubber soles provide waterproofing against a variety of snowy, rainy, and rough surface conditions, while the neoprene upper sock provides water resistance, warmth, and comfort.

 Deep tread traction is ideal for most surface conditions your dog will encounter.
 These rubber, deeply treaded, soles will protect your friend from slipping and sharp objects.